Meet Our Teachers & Staff

 Instructor

-Sarah is a first year student at Ohio University studying Art History.
+Sarah is a third year student at Ohio University studying Art History.
 She danced at Factory Street Studio for fourteen years.
 Growing up, Sarah’s tap teachers were very important to her and helped her find a love for dance.
 Sarah is very excited to share her love of dance with more tappers!

 intern instructor